Are you prepared to reach your career goals in 2023? Perfect!

 - Write down the 3-5 main points that come to mind.

-- This exercise will help you determine what is most important to you and the main goals you should be working toward this year.
+- This exercise will help you determine the most important and main goals you should work toward this year.

 3. Reflect on Your Past Career Achievements

-Take some time to think back on 2017 and what your job achievements were – write them down.
+Take some time to reflect on 2023 and your job achievements – write them down.

 - How far you’ve come can help you to figure out where you want to go next in your career.

-- Self-reflection is a great activity for growth.
-And while we are talking about growth, don’t miss this in-depth blog post on incorporating growth mindset in the classroom.
+- Self-reflection is an excellent activity for growth.
+And while we are talking about development, don’t miss this in-depth blog post on incorporating a growth mindset in the classroom.

 4. What Do You Value in Your Career And Personal Life?

-To set lasting career goals, you need to know what’s important to you in life.
+To set lasting career goals, you need to know what’s important to you.
 If you are unhappy with your job, it’s time to take steps to change your career dissatisfaction.

-- Aligning your career goals with your values is important.
+- Aligning your career goals with your values is essential.

-- When your goals match your values, you will get more enjoyment our of achieving them.
+- When your goals match your values, you will get more enjoyment from achieving them.